-- (a) the reason the item is not on the agenda; and - (b) the reason why the discussion of the item cannot be delayed until a subsequent meeting. - s.
-46A (7), LGOIMA
+- (a) the reason the item is not on the agenda; and - (b) the reason why the discussion of the item cannot be delayed until a subsequent meeting.

 Items not on the agenda may be brought before the meeting through a report from either the chief executive or the Chairperson.